marioSim2002/RecMazeSolver/README.md

 * use the code by applying the x (horizontal) and y (vertical) points of the starting and ending location of the maze, and simply run it.

-* the path will be replaced with "2"
+* the available path will be replaced with "2"